Edgio, Inc. f/k/a Limelight Ne - GuruFocus.com

-SAN DIEGO, April 28, 2023 (GLOBE NEWSWIRE) -- Robbins LLP reminds investors that a shareholder filed a class action on behalf of all persons and entities that purchased or otherwise acquired Edgio, Inc. ( EGIO) between May 11, 2021 and March 12, 2023.
+Robbins+LLP reminds investors that a shareholder filed a class action on behalf of all persons and entities that purchased or otherwise acquired Edgio, Inc. (NASDAQ: EGIO) between May 11, 2021 and March 12, 2023.
 Edgio provides software solutions for companies.
 Edgio’s services include digital content delivery, online video delivery, cloud security, edge computing, cloud storage, and professional services.
 On June 16, 2022, the Company changed its name from Limelight Networks, Inc. to Edgio, Inc.

-What is this Case About: Edgio, Inc. (EGIO, Financial) Had Material Weaknesses in its Internal Controls Over Financial Reporting
+What is this Case About: Edgio, Inc. (EGIO) Had Material Weaknesses in its Internal Controls Over Financial Reporting

 According to the complaint, during the class period, defendants failed to disclose to investors that: (1) the sale of Open Edge equipment should be accounted as financing leases; (2) there were material weaknesses in the Company’s internal controls over financial reporting related to Open Edge transactions; and (3) as a result, the Company’s revenue had been overstated in certain periods.